Sri Lanka Solar Payback Calculator — Net Metering, Net Accounting & Net Plus

 3. 20-year cash flow

 Each year's net cash impact is net = billBefore − billAfter + earnings.
-Avoided-bill components grow at the tariff-inflation rate you set (default 8%/yr, the CEB rolling average since 2020).
-Net Plus feed-in tariffs are PUCSL-fixed for 20 years and therefore not inflated.
+Avoided-bill components grow at the tariff-inflation rate you set (default 8%/yr, the CEB rolling average since 2020 — you can pressure- test that assumption against the Sri Lanka inflation calculator).
+Net Plus feed-in tariffs are PUCSL-fixed for 20 years and therefore not inflated — this is the single biggest reason a Net Plus contract that looks generous in year 1 quietly loses ground to Net Metering by year 10, once grid tariffs have doubled but the FIT has not.
 The simple payback year is the first year cumulative net cash flow crosses zero (linear-interpolated within the year).

 4. Carbon offset